This is a simple recipe that everyone can make for a moist and fruity apricot and almond cake! You’ll love it!

-I am about to leave town and country, I made this summery apricot and almond cake, then packed my bags and it’s about time.
+I am about to leave town and country!
+I made this summery apricot and almond cake, then packed my bags and now it’s about time.
 I waited many weeks and even months went by since I booked my flight.
 Soon I’ll be home at my parent’s house, my other home.

 On the other hand, I feel bad to leave Mr. F behind with an empty refrigerator.
 I had been pondered on buying food for him.
 I went forth and back in my head, one point is: If you start this, there is no going back.
 Once rotten spoiled… But on the other hand, he will be busy taking care of our dog.
 Just to salve my conscience I stocked up with potato chips.
 Let’s face it with the utmost probability he will ignore my homemade lentil soup and find himself a burger.
 When the cat’s away, the mice do play.

 Nevertheless, I couldn’t resist leaving something sweet for Mr. F behind.
 Sweets for my sweet, sugar for my honey (you’ll find it in the freezer, top right).
 I cut it, so you can remove just piece by piece and let it defrost on the counter or bake it shortly (there is vanilla ice cream too).
 This might be just like my mom would do it, but that is how taking care of your loved ones work.

 apricot and almond cake